kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 ### **Discussion question (optional):**
 Based on what you’ve learned, what are some mistakes you would avoid for your next procurement?
-Share the wealth with your peers here!
+Share your knowledge with your peers here!

 ---
 ## Contract Exit Strategies

-As part of the acquisition strategy cycle, you need to plan for what happens if things go wrong and you need to plan a contract exit.
+As part of the acquisition strategy cycle, you need to plan for what happens if things go wrong and consdier a contract exit.
 From a lack of delivery to a change in needs, there are many reasons why you might need to exit a contract early.
 In industry, this can happen quickly, but in Government, it is not always as easy.
-From building flexibility into your contracts to planning communication around insufficient results, it’s important to have solid exit strategies planned out as part of your acquisition strategy.
+From building flexibility into your contracts to planning communication around insufficient results, it’s crucial to have solid exit strategies planned out as part of your acquisition strategy.

 The following challenges and recommended approaches are offered to help guide you through this process.
 Follow them closely or choose your own adventure\!

 **Challenge: Have a clear vision of what you are buying and why.**

-* *Before thinking about exiting, consider why you are entering.* Identify if your contract, the way you envision it, is the best option to meet your needs.
-Explore more options like prototyping, pilots, or [challenges.](https://techfarhub.usds.gov/resources/learning-center/field-guides/tech-challenge-playbook/)
+* *Before considering an exit, consider why you are entering.* Determine if your contract, as you envision it, is the best option to meet your needs.
+Explore additional options, such as prototyping, pilots, or [challenges.](https://techfarhub.usds.gov/resources/learning-center/field-guides/tech-challenge-playbook/)
 * *Know what your objective is*.
 Can you define what success looks like?
 What does it not look like?
 What are the high-level contract objectives?
-* *Focus on delivery.* Create a trusted environment where individuals can innovate but allows both contractor and government the ability to exit when necessary.
+* *Focus on delivery.* Create a trusted environment where individuals can innovate, allowing both contractors and government the ability to exit when necessary.

-**Challenge: Scope your contract in a safe way.**
+**Challenge: Scope your contract safely.**

-* *Use modular contracting and limit contract scope.* Leveraging the Federal Acquisition Regulation (FAR) Part 39.103 \- Modular Contracting can help you avoid long periods of performance.
+* *Utilize modular contracting and limit the scope of the contract.* Leveraging the Federal Acquisition Regulation (FAR) Part 39.103 \- Modular Contracting can help you avoid long periods of performance.
 When possible, limit award periods of performance to six months or a year.
 Shorter periods of performance avoid the need for termination.
-Product delivery should happen within a year.
+Product delivery is expected to occur within one year.
 Smaller contracts are easier to manage, identify potential points of failure, and re-compete.
 * *Separate product purchases from service purchases.* When purchasing a solution that includes licenses for a commercial off-the-shelf (COTS) product and custom development work, consider creating a separate licensing contract from the development contract.
 This allows the government maximum ownership over the solution and makes the transition easier if a development contractor change is needed.

 **Challenge:** **Motivate and manage your contractors.**

-* *Build in award term option incentives*.
-Since the contractor controls the award of the follow-on contract, it is important to incentivize the team as much as the contractor.
+* *Build in an award term option incentives*.
+Since the contractor controls the award of the follow-on contract, it is essential to incentivize the team as much as the contractor.
 Align option periods to sprints and use award term incentives to motivate contractors.
 * *Monitor progress using Agile software development tools and techniques.* Monitor progress toward objectives and measure the value provided to users using tools like Jira.
-Keep up to date with decisions made during backlog grooming sessions.
-Track development team velocity.
+Stay up to date with decisions made during backlog grooming sessions—track the development team'svelocity.

-**Challenge: Avoid lengthy on-boarding and security clearance timelines.**
-* *Leverage multiple award Blanket Purchase Agreements (BPAs) to keep the vendor pool small, but already cleared*.
-Some agencies will allow for cleared staff to be on-boarded under a BPA number.
-This helps when transition needs to occur quickly and time is not available for ramping up new staff.

 **Challenge:** **Motivate and manage your contractors**

 * *Include any documentation requirements as part of agile iterations, not in a separate task.* Required documentation should be specified in the definition of done.
-Be sure that documentation is completed and delivered throughout the life of the contract or task, not just at the end.
-Take into consideration that requesting more documentation may take time away from the completion of technical tasks.
+Ensure that documentation is completed and delivered throughout the contract or task's life cycle, not just at the end.
+Keep in mind that requesting additional documentation may divert time away from completing technical tasks.
 * *Remember the importance of transition planning*.
-Awarded contracts must include some type of transition plan.
+Awarded contracts must include a transition plan of some type.
 This plan should account for both the incoming and outgoing transition of code, knowledge, and documentation.

 **Challenge: Get the most out of your contract.**